Gkcloud5/Cloud-engineer-learn-2025/03- Networking/Day 10 – Review and Mini Project.md

 	2. Server sends back HTTP response
 9. Packet return
 	1. Google server --> ISP --> My router
-	2. Router use NAT to find which
+	2. Router use NAT to find which device in network requested and send data to that device
+10. Display output in screen